Admission Requirements: Life Sciences, B.S. / Osteopathic Medicine, D.O.

 While enrolled in the life sciences portion of the program, you will have the opportunity to learn about osteopathic medicine and work with the medical college faculty through symposia and courses sponsored by the College of Osteopathic Medicine.
 A rigorous course of study, the baccalaureate/doctor of osteopathic medicine program permits special individual attention to students as a group.

 - Minimum combined SAT score of 1270 (critical reading and math only) or ACT score of 28.
+This program requires standardized test scores.
+Review our test-optional policy.

 - Minimum high school average of 90.